We tested all the most popular UHS-I and UHS-II memory cards in-camera to find out how each card performed and which cards were the fastest.

 The Sony A9 is capable of shooting 4k video but it does require that you use U3 memory cards.
 I only had a few issues with some Samsung cards not working even though they were U3, so avoid Samsung!

-Besides that, Slot 1 and Slot 2 both shot 4k video just fine with all other cards I tested.
+Besides that, Slot 1 and Slot 2 both shot 4k videos just fine with all the other cards I tested.

-Bottom line, you don’t need UHS-II cards for video.
-UHS-I works fine, but they have to be U3 cards and not Samsung brand.
+The bottom line, you don’t need UHS-II cards for video.
+UHS-I works fine, but they have to be U3 cards and not Samsung brands.

 My Card Isn’t Fast, What’s Wrong?